Lèse-majesté in Thailand: Enforcement under King Vajiralongkorn

-In January 2021, ousted opposition political leader Thanathorn Juangroongruangkit was charged with lèse-majesté after criticizing Prayut Chan-o-cha's government's mismanagement of COVID-19 vaccination by relying too much on the AstraZeneca vaccine, which Siam Bioscience, owned by the King, supplies the amount of, even with a lack of vaccine experience.
-The Royal Thai Police charged him for publishing his 18 January Facebook Live stream.
-Later, Puttipong Punnakanta filed the charge through Technology Crime Suppression Division and the court ordered that the video be taken down.
-Later, in August 2021, Thanathorn faced two more lèse-majesté charges for the same act.
+In the same year, opposition leader Thanathorn Juangroongruangkit was charged with lèse-majesté after he criticized the government's COVID-19 vaccine procurement strategy for relying heavily on Siam Bioscience, a company owned by the King, despite its lack of prior vaccine experience.
+The Royal Thai Police charged him following his 18 January 2021 Facebook Live broadcast.
+The Technology Crime Suppression Division ordered the removal of the video.

+In August 2021, Thanathorn faced two additional lèse-majesté charges for the same incident.